Saeed-Sabra/Graduation-project/README.md

 ## Overview

 This web application is designed to predict the blood pressure stage of a user based on a set of questions about their (age, height, weight, physical activities, alcohol consumption, low and high blood pressure) using a deep-learning neural network implemented in Keras.
-The backend is built with NodeJS, and the frontend with ReactJS.
+The backend is built with NodeJS and the frontend with ReactJS.
 User data is stored in a MongoDB database.
 Users have the ability to view their test history, and the system is integrated with articles about blood pressure for educational purposes.

 ## Prerequisites